andrejpk/arduino-learning/Arduino code samples.md

     }

 ### Code Sample 1 - Calling the delay function ###
+We're calling a simple function here.
+When you run it it doesn't appear to do anything yet but we'll build on it.
     void setup() {
       // put your setup code here, to run once:
     }

     void loop() {
-      // put your main code here, to run repeatedly: delay(1000);
+      // put your main code here, to run repeatedly: delay(1000);  // Wait one second
     }

 ### Code Sample 2 - Using pinMode and digitalWrite ###
-Write an LED with resistor to digital pin 3
+Wire an LED with resistor to digital pin 3.

     void setup() {
       // put your setup code here, to run once: